bjpop/ministg/README.md

 ## Usage

 ```
-cd test
-ministg sum.stg
+cabal run ministg -- test/Prelude.stg test/sum.stg
 ```

-Note that unless the flag `--noprelude` is passed, it'll expect it.
+Note that the prelude is not automatically imported and has to be explicitly loaded.
-That's why you have to explicitly `cd` into the `test` folder.

 [Documentation]: http://www.haskell.org/haskellwiki/Ministg